 While the thought of a psychological evaluation may sound a little scary, it’s all part of ensuring that our surrogates are in the best of health.

 Another immense part of being a surrogate is having a healthy relationship with the Intended Parents.
-Like you, they’ll be going through lots of different emotions and experiences throughout the journey.
 Although you’ll both be feeling incredible joy and excitement about the new life being created, there may be times when everyone is a little stressed or frustrated.
+That’s why it’s so important to ensure that a surrogate is not only physically healthy but mentally and emotionally, too.

 Psychological testing is a good way to understand your unique personality traits and how you communicate with other people.
 This also makes it easier for us to match you to your Intended Parents!

-What is included in the psychological screening process?
+What is Included in the Psychological Screening Process?

 The psychological evaluation is part of our screening and preparation process.
 It is designed to help us establish that you’re fully prepared for what lies ahead.

-The assessment will include an interview in which we will get to know you a little better.
-You will talk about your past and current life circumstances to understand who you are and how your experiences have impacted you.
-Also discussed are your hopes and expectations for becoming a surrogate.
-This may mean talking about certain stressors in your life and any painful and traumatic life events you’ve been through.
+The assessment will include an interview.
+In this interview, you will discuss your past and current life circumstances, your hopes and expectations for becoming a surrogate, stressors in your life, and any painful and traumatic life events you’ve been through.
+You’ll also complete some questionnaires and a personality assessment.

 All of these things will allow us to consider situations that might be easy for you as a surrogate and situations that might be difficult.